 Two factors are considered in determining the appropriate type of vehicle to transport contaminated, injured individuals to a hospital/medical facility: (1) the type and severity of the medical problems encountered; and (2) the need for trained emergency medical services personnel.
-The early symptoms of exposure to high levels of radiation may be limited to nausea and vomiting.
-In these cases, non-specialized vehicles (e.g., automobile, van, bus) may be used.
-When more severe symptoms or injuries are present, emergency workers use specialized vehicles (e.g., ambulance, medevac, or critical care unit).
+Non-specialized vehicles (e.g., automobile, van, bus) may be used when injuries are not severe.
+When more severe injuries are present, emergency workers use specialized vehicles (e.g., ambulance, medevac, or critical care unit).
 Plans/procedures address the process for activating written agreements for additional emergency medical transport services.

+c.
 Maintaining Communications